Matwoj89/RecrutimentTask_28.10/README.md

 * Junit 5.2.0
 * WebDriverManager 4.2.2
 > Has 2 classes:
-* BaseClass - abstract class dedicated to configuration
+* BaseTest - abstract class dedicated to configuration
 * ProductTest - with 3 test methods and additional methods supporting them

 > By running the maxPriceTest() test method, you can see all the job requirements are met

 ## Development setup

 With WebDriverManger you don't need to store the driver locally on disk.
 Webdrivermanager allows the user to change the browser as he needs.
-To do this you must in BaseClass, in lines 27 and 28, change parameters to the following:
+To do this you must in BaseTest, in lines 27 and 28, change parameters to the following:
 > Chrome
 - WebDriverManager.chromedriver().setup();
 - driver = new ChromeDriver();